 In 2009 the IARS pledged a gift of $1 million to the SCA Foundation to support the SCA-IARS Starter and Mid-Career Grants, and renewed that commitment for 2014 through 2018.

-Over the course of the IARS Public Private Partnership with the FDA, SmartTots has funded grants that sought to advance the knowledge and understanding of the effects of anesthetics on the developing brain.
-SmartTots has facilitated and supported studies of existing anesthetic drugs and their effects on childhood development, the impact of drug type, dosage amounts and number of exposures.
-Both clinical and preclinical projects were funded.
+Since its inception, SmartTots has funded grants that sought to advance the knowledge and understanding of the effects of anesthetics on the developing brain.
+SmartTots facilitates and supports both clinical and preclinical studies of existing anesthetic drugs and their effects on development, the impact of drug type, dosage amounts and number of exposures.
 To date, the research is ongoing and the results are not yet conclusive.
 More research, that can ultimately yield definitive answers, is needed.

 These awards were designed to recognize individuals with outstanding teaching skills and career contributions to the academic community.
 These awards were comprised of two separate parts, Innovation in Education and Achievement in Education.

 Grants like the IARS Mentored Research Award give early-career anesthesiologists the support they need to take the next step in their careers.
 Watch this video to find out how IMRA benefited past recipients.

 The IARS is committed to providing its early-career, fellow and trainee members with resources to succeed in their career in anesthesiology.

 This award is intended to support investigations that will further the understanding of clinical practice in anesthesiology and related sciences.
 Up to four research projects are selected annually, with a maximum award of $175,000 each, payable over two years.

 IARS abstract submitters to the Annual Meeting are eligible for multiple awards.